matldupont/matdupont-dev/blog/220130/01-setup-continued.md

 I don't want to turn off this rule for my whole codebase and I want to keep using the `.js` format.
 Here are a few of my options:

 - Ignore the `no-extraneous-dependencies` rule for each offending line
-- Ignore the rul for the entire file
+- Ignore the rule for the entire file
 - Adjust _`.eslintrc.js`_ to override rules for specific files.

 The last option is more deliberate (and declarative), so that's the one I'll go with.